-- In 2010, under the Supplemental Poverty Measure, seniors make up 12.7% of people in poverty as compared with 7.6% under the official measure.[ix]
+- In 2012, under the Supplemental Poverty Measure, seniors make up 13 percent of people in poverty as compared with 8 percent under the official measure.[ix]

-- In 2010, under the Supplemental Poverty Measure, medical out of pocket expenses (MOOP) nearly double the poverty rate among seniors (8.6% without MOOP, 15.9% with).[x]
+- In 2012, under the Supplemental Poverty Measure, medical out of pocket expenses (MOOP) increase the poverty rate among seniors (8% excluding MOOP, 15% including).[x]

 Federal Nutrition Assistance